The Platform

 A STARTING POINT FOR DISCUSSION — OFFERED IN GOOD FAITH

 Nothing in this plan is imposed.
-Every major initiative depends on partnership, community support, and the will of Turlock residents.
+Every major initiative depends on community conversation, public study, and the formal approval of Turlock residents.

 Good Faith